Arts & Crafts

 1. How do I enter my craft into Arts and Crafts for Field Days?

 In order to enter your craft you will need to bring it to the fair grounds on either Wednesday or Thursday before Field Days.
 Crafts are entered on Wednesday and Food and flowers are entered on Thursday.
-It is important that entries are on the days designated so that they can be judged.
+We are only able to accept entries on the designated days because of the judging schedule.

 2. How are our crafts judged?

 We have local community members who have experience and expertise in the areas of crafts we will be judging.
-They judge the craft on quality of work and award a ribbon based on that quality; Blue ribbons for good quality, Red for adequate and White for work that could be improved.
+They judge the craft on quality of work and award a ribbon based on that quality; Blue ribbons for excellent work, Red for good and White for work that could be improved.
 Judges are asked to write on the entry cards and will hopefully write on most.

 3. Can I enter more than one item?